-- Real-time captioning is provided during this webinar - The captions can be found in the Captioning pod, which appears below the slides - You can also access captioning online: http://bit.ly/captions-july2021
+- Real-time captioning is provided during this webinar - The captions can be found in the Captioning pod, which appears below the slides - As a participant, you can show or hide the caption display, and you can change text size and choose text color combinations to best meet your vision requirements.

+You can also access captioning online.